ilmanzo/crystal_talk_gdg/crystal.md

 ---
 # Crystal is ...

-## A language for Humans
+## A language for Humans 🧑

-- clean code
+- Clean code
-- batteries included
+- Batteries included
-- avoid surprise fail
+- Avoid surprise fail
-- no *bureaucracy*
+- No *bureaucracy*

 ---
 ### task: print 'Hello' 3 times